SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 It is also possible to query the profiler to make a custom analysis.
 Illimani is capable of filtering the profiling for a given specific domain.

-In Pharo, almost all computations are done by sending messages [cite @Berg11d].
+In Pharo, almost all computations are done by sending messages.
 Allocating an object is done also by sending a message.
 In Pharo 13, we identified 14 allocation methods.

-We instrumented these 14 allocator methods to intercept whenever they are invoked using MethodProxies (cite).
+We instrumented these 14 allocator methods to intercept whenever they are invoked using MethodProxies.
 We use MethodProxies as the instrumentation back-end of Illimani.
 MethodProxies allows one to decorate and control the execution of a method: execution an action before and after a method's execution.
 When a sender requests an object allocation, the instrumentation captures the execution before the object is returned to the sender.